|400 Metres||45.50||Sydney (AUS)||27 FEB 2010|

 He finished his Rio preparations with 1:43.35 in Hungary on 18 July and he goes to Rio with the top two fastest times this year, electronic and hand-timed.

 Rudisha married his childhood sweetheart, Lizzy Naanyu, in a private ceremony at the back end of 2010 and they have two children.
 Wife Lizzy completed her studies at Moi University in Eldoret mid-2011 and the couple lives in the outskirts of Eldoret when the husband is not training in Iten or globetrotting.

 “My family means everything to me and the birth of our daughter has enabled me to have more focus on my career and every time I compete, I dedicate my success to them,” Rudisha remarked.

 O’Connell observes that Rudisha reminds him of two-time World champion Billy Konchellah.
 And the similarities are uncanny.
 First and foremost they come from the same area, Kilgoris -their homes are about 10km apart.
-Like Konchellah, he is Maasai, a tribe renowned for bravely and steel.
+Like Konchellah, he is Maasai, a tribe renowned for bravely.

 “He is very level headed and always willing to learn,” O’Connell says.
 “He is always seeking to improve and work.”

 Rudisha says he draws encouragement from Konchellah, Japheth Kimutai and Yiampoy.
 “I have met Yiampoy several times and he encourages me and advises me,” Rudisha said.
 “I have also watched Konchellah’s races and I think he was a great athlete.”

 400m: 45.50 (2010)